lnvglr/character-diversion/character-diversion.md

 ### User Interface

 Character Diversion is a platform for typographic discourse.
-Accordingly, typography and discourse should lie at the heart of the application.
+Accordingly, typography and discourse lie at the heart of the application.

 User experience and interfaces need to communicate clearly what the app does and how to use it.

 #### Layout

 With all this talk about moving away from language based discourse towards a typography based discourse, the letter shapes needed to be at the literal center of the platform.
+They should either be the entry point into the discussion,

 #### Discourse